tdsmale/tdsmale.github.io/Jungian.md

 - Repressed: Hospitality.
 Represses the promotion of a mutually welcoming atmosphere.

 #### ILI / INTJ / INTp / Vulture (Shadow: Fool).
 Torpid Scavenger.
-Tracking bad luck.
+Reaping the rewards of bad luck.
+Minimises involvement in the affairs of others to better benefit from their inevitable misfortune.
 - Natural: Distance.
 Naturally observes an inequitable distance.
 - Constructive: Profitability.
 Finds it constructive to promote competitive escalation.
 - Obligation: Canon.
 Feels obligated to try observing a mutually-legislated understanding.